avaly/vscode-restore-git-branch-tabs/README.md

 | Name | Description
 | ---- | -----------
+|`restoreGitBranchTabs.debug` | Enable debug mode
+|`restoreGitBranchTabs.delayUpdate` | Preserve the current tabs when switching to a new branch
+|`restoreGitBranchTabs.gitFolderLocation` | Path to directory of .git folder
 |`restoreGitBranchTabs.newBranchPreserveTabs` | Preserve the current tabs when switching to a new branch
-|`restoreGitBranchTabs.gitFolderLocation` | Path to directory of .git folder
-|`restoreGitBranchTabs.delayUpdate` | Preserve the current tabs when switching to a new branch
-|`restoreGitBranchTabs.debug` | Enable debug mode
 |`restoreGitBranchTabs.outputLevel` | Specifies the verbosity of the output channel
+|`restoreGitBranchTabs.skipCommitsWithoutBranch` | Skip restore action on commits which are not the head of a branch.
+Useful when rebasing.

 ## Known Issues